Schenkee/TryHackMe-Guides/Blue/Blue.md

 Let's proceed by first dumping the hashes of the target machines user passwords.
 This can be done with a meterpreter command ```hashdump```

-This might take a minute but once completed will dump the username and has details in the terminal.
+This might take a minute but once completed will dump the username and hash details in the terminal.
 ![Cracking - Hashdump](./Images/Cracking%20-%20Hashdump.png)
 This will provide the details to answer the first question of this section: **What is the name of the non-default user?**